 You can even try with an external Wi-Fi adapter.

-If your ISP is bad then talking with customer support several times can be frustrating, and changing ISP it’s difficult because they have to physically go to your area and do the installation, not to mention that you might have to pay more every month, while buying a router it’s a one time investment that last several years.
+If your ISP is bad then talking with customer support several times can be frustrating, and changing ISP it’s difficult because they have to physically go to your area and do the installation, not to mention that you might have to pay more every month while buying a router is a one-time investment that lasts several years.

-Also, often there are only one or two ISP availables in your area.
+Also, often there are only one or two ISP available in your area.

-If you ISP is decent, then almost for sure you can fix connectivity issues by buying a good router, longer ethernet cables, Wi-Fi-extender, etc. It just a matter of budget and trial and error.
+If your ISP is decent, then almost for sure you can fix connectivity issues by buying a good router, longer ethernet cables, Wi-Fi extender, etc. It is just a matter of budget and trial and error.